danmoser/danmoser.github.io/notes/import_wheel.rst

 Modules, Packages, and all that...
 ===================================
 - *module* is Python code file containing definitions, functions, statements...
-- *package* is structure to share a set of modules.
+- *package* is a structure to share a set of modules.

 .. code:: python